ra559/cis106/_labs/lab2.md

 1. Install the guest additions for virtualbox.
 Run these commands:
   * `sudo apt update; sudo apt upgrade -y`
   * `sudo apt install build-essential linux-headers-$(uname -r) -y`
-  * `sudo apt install virtualbox-guest-additions-iso virtualbox-guest-x11 -y`

-2. Reboot the VM
+1. Reboot the VM
-3. Go Full Screen
+2. Go Full Screen
-4. Disable animations.
+3. Disable animations.
 Run this command on your terminal: <br> `gsettings set org.gnome.desktop.interface enable-animations false` <br>
-5. Using the software center, Install VS Code
-  * Install all the extensions of VS Code
+4. Using the software center, Install VS Code.
+Install all the extensions of VS Code
   * Live Server
   * Markdown All in one
   * Markdown Preview Enhanced